-Required support material for this application includes:
+Required support material for this online application includes:

 - An operating budget for the fiscal year in which the project takes place (organizations only) - Letters from up to two project partners or collaborators (as applicable) confirming the nature of their participation in the proposed project (maximum two letters, one page each).
-Do not include general letters of support. - The program from your most recent festival (as URL or PDF). - Examples of work related to the proposed project, up to a maximum of: - o 5 images o 3 pages of critical writing or documentation.
-Do not submit testimonials or reference letters
+Do not include general letters of support. - Examples of previous work related to the proposed project, up to a maximum of: - 5 images